EmmanuelInyang/altschool-second-semester/altschool-second-semester-exam/README.md

 <br>
 <br>
 **After successfully testing the Laravel Application on the master node, the next step I took was installing the same LAMP stack application on the slave node using Ansible.**
-The primary difference between the master LAMP stack installation and the Slave LAMP stack installation is the utilization of Ansible for the installation on the Slave node.
+The primary difference between the master LAMP stack installation and the Slave LAMP stack installation is the utilization of Ansible for the installation on the Slave node. <br>
 **NOTE:** Ansible was installed and configured on the master node when the master.sh script was executed.
 <br>
 <br>